Welcome

 Welcome.

-A lot of this site is about my grandmother, Olga Stambolis, who was recruited and trained to sabotage, kill, rescue in Greece during World War II.
-Using the cover as an employee with ambassadors, she rescued Australian, New Zealand and British flyers caught behind enemy lines in Greece as the Germans made their push from the north.
+I am a playwright and historian and have focussed on Greek history.
+I started this journey by researching and writing about my grandmother Olga Stambolis, who was recruited and trained to sabotage, kill, rescue in Greece during World War II.
+She rescued Australian, New Zealand and British flyers caught behind enemy lines in Greece as the Germans made their push from the north.

-I wrote her story into a novel, Someone Else’s War in 2011.
-Someone Else’s War was published in 2012 in Greek in Europe as Olga’s War and was reprinted after 3 weeks.
+I wrote her story into a novel, Someone Else’s War in 2011 (published in 2012 in Greek in Europe as Olga’s War and reprinted after 3 weeks).
+I have adapted the novel in to a play Of Forgetting which was shortlisted for the Cooper Prize in playwriting in 2024.
+The play will be staged at La Mama Theatre in Melbourne in September 2024.

 Available on iTunes: In English and in Greek.
 Search for Phil Kafcaloudes and it will bring up both.